ale-sanchez-g/villain/README.md

 - Load (userJourneyLoad.spec.js)
 - Spike (userJourneySpike.spec.js)

-You can run the above by running `k6 run userJourneyLoad.spec.js` or by labiling you pull request with "perftest"
+You can run the above by running `k6 run userJourneyLoad.spec.js` or by updating the ci.load_test.yml file with the name of the branch you can test run the load test.

+If you are making major changes to the DB queries or changes to the DB, we recommend you run the load test to validate the performance of the API.

 ## Swagger